Radiotherapy for invasive bladder cancer

 - Bowel disturbances, usually diarrhoea

-You may feel as if you have cystitis (a bladder infection).
+You may feel as if you have cystitis (bladder inflammation).
 Try to drink plenty of fluids as this will help.
 The symptoms will gradually get better on their own within a few weeks of your treatment finishing.
 But you should tell your doctor or radiographer about them in case you have an infection that needs antibiotic treatment.

 If you have diarrhoea your nurse or radiographer can give you anti diarrhoea tablets, such as loperamide or codeine.
-There is information about managing diarrhoea in the section about coping physically with cancer.
+We have information about managing diarrhoea.

 Side effects usually last for some weeks after your treatment is over.
 Tiredness can last for some months, but will gradually wear off.
 You may find that the radiotherapy may have some short or long term effects on your sex life.
 You can read about these in the sex, sexuality and cancer section.